imfoo/jmamath7/index.md

 ## January 12, 2018

 **Correction:** The passcode that Mr. Howard gave to access the Interim #2 study guide is no longer active.
 The updated access code is **LA2PU9M**.
-The study guide can accessed through SchoolNet using this code.
+The study guide can be accessed through SchoolNet using this code.

 ## January 11, 2018